isl-org/OpenBot/policy/README.md

 ### Jupyter Notebook

 We provide a [Jupyter Notebook](policy_learning.ipynb) that guides you through the steps for training an autonomous driving policy.
-Start Jupyter with the following command.
+Open the notebook with the following command.

 ```bash
 jupyter notebook policy_learning.ipynb